leduythuccs/VOJ-submit/README.md

 ## How to use
 - Clone this repository
 - Base on file `.env-example`, create file `.env` and fill it with your VOJ account, codeforces account
+- Run `pip3 install -r requirements.txt` to install needed lib.
-- Then use `python main.py` to run the bot.
+- Then use `python3 main.py` to run the bot.
 Remember to edit data in `.env`.
-If you is in ubuntu, please use `python3` instead of `python`.